Rochester , N.Y.

 First guitar 1961 a little "no name" from Shebarassi Music, and Saturday lessons w/ Marty Shebarassi, an accordion playing big band leader .

 In my mother's mind, guitar meant classical/flamenco.
 A style that I balked at for years .
-My Conde Hermanos flamenco guitar from Madrid set me on a whole different course than originally planned.
+My Conde Hermanos flamenco guitar from Madrid set me on a whole different course than I'd originally planned.

 Early teen years I spent learning current tunes off the radio, House of The Rising Sun, Simon and Garfunkel.
 That sort of thing.
 The Beatles, acoustic guitars, and coffee houses .

-nylon strings , acoustic guitars and playing without a pick.
+nylon strings , and acoustic guitars.

 Vinnie and Mary Ruggiero in our living room in Perinton, NY.
 Wonderful people I loved them both,Vinnie was a monster drummer and dedicated teacher.